intellicar/StandardAPIDoc/StandardAPIDoc.md

 > __Note__
-> I wanted to let you know that the standard API documentation has been moved to a new location.
+> The standard API documentation has been moved to a new location.
 You can now access it at
 > https://github.com/intellicar/Documentation/wiki.